-Trading Standards have been found to be taking cash from a loans firm at the subject of consumer complaints.
+Trading Standards taking cash from dodgy loans firm

 The payments were uncovered by a Radio 5 Live investigation, following customer reports that money had been wrongly debited from their accounts by Leeds-based broker SGE Loans.